-A new Birmingham based five part BBC daytime drama aired between Monday 18th March and Friday 22nd March.
-You can still catch up on BBC iPlayer until 29th March is you missed out.
+A new Birmingham based five part BBC daytime drama first aired between Monday 18th March and Friday 22nd March 2013.

 WPC 56 was set in fictional Brinford Police Station, just outside Birmingham and was filmed on location in Birmingham and locations around the wider West Midlands.

 Set in 1956 it starred 23 year old Jennie Jacques as WPC Gina Dawson, the first policewoman to arrive at the headquarters of the Midlands Constabulary, who faces bullying and sexism in the 1950s male dominated workplace.
 Certainly ‘grittier than Heartbeat’ the daring daytime plots featured murder, rape and child abuse which will no doubt raise some eyebrows, however, Will Trotter, Head of drama at BBC Birmingham, is hopeful the show may get a Sunday afternoon repeat due to it’s nostalgic themes.

 The interior of the 1950s station were filmed in a disused building on Vittoria Street in Birmingham Jewellery Quarter and the Birmingham & Midland Institute on Margaret Street doubled as the exterior of the station.
 The Anchor Inn on Bradford Street near Digbeth features in a scene in Episode 2.